pyatb/pyatb/doc/quick_start.md

 ### 5.3.1 introduction

-The fat band function is similar to the PDOS function, it is a projection of the bands onto specified atomic orbitals and is used to see the contribution of different atomic orbitals to the bands.
+The fat band is a projection of the bands onto specified atomic orbitals and is used to see the contribution of different atomic orbitals to the bands.

 ### 5.3.2 example

 An example (refer to folder `example/Si`) of calculating the fat band of the diamond Si is given here.

-The `Input` file are:
+The `Input` file is:

 ```txt {.line-numbers}
 INPUT_PARAMETERS